 The Resource Setting given by higher layer parameter ltm-ResourcesForChannelMeasurement, LTM-CSI-ResourceConfig, contains configuration of a ltm-NZP-CSI-RS-ResourceSet which comprises of a list of Z ≥ 1 NZP CSI-RS resource indices (given by ltm-CSI-RS-ResourceList) and a list of Z LTM-CandidateIds (given by ltm-CandidateIdList) referring to candidate cells associated with the NZP CSI-RS resource indices.
 For CSI acquisition associated with a Reporting Setting, ltm-CSI-ReportConfig, the UE is expected to measure the NZP-CSI-RS resources in ltm-CSI-RS-ResourceList associated with the LTM-CandidateId that is equal to the LTM-CandidateId of the LTM-Candidate under which the Reporting Setting is configured.

+The Resource Setting given by higher layer parameter ltm-ResourcesForInterferenceMeasurement, LTM-CSI-ResourceConfig, contains configuration of a ltm-CSI-IM-ResourceSet which comprises of a list of Z ≥ 1 CSI-IM resource indices (given by ltm-CSI-IM-ResourceList) and a list of Z LTM-CandidateIds (given by ltm-CandidateIdList) referring to candidate cells associated with the CSI-IM resource indices.
+For CSI acquisition associated with a Reporting Setting, ltm-CSI-ReportConfig, the UE is expected to measure the CSI-IM resources in ltm-CSI-IM-ResourceList associated with the LTM-CandidateId that is equal to the LTM-CandidateId of the LTM-Candidate under which the Reporting Setting is configured.

 The UE shall expect the following configuration provided by ltm-CSI-ReportConfig:

 - For the frequency granularity of the CSI report, the CQI format indicator is Wideband CQI.